laminin/laminin.github.io/_posts/2016-04-15-hey-bash-i-love-you.md

 ### About me :-

-I  am from Chenapalli, it is a beautiful village located ~70km far from Kanyakumari.
+I  am from Chenapalli, it is a beautiful village located ~70km from Kanyakumari.
 I came to north India three years back for my carrier.
 Presently (8-April-2016) i am in Gurgaon (~2800 km distance).
 Once or twice a year i go to my home.
 Every time i go, i bring something to my family individuals.
 So far i have not given anything to my lovely mom.
-So this time (2016 Easter holidays) i planned to surprise her with a android phone, hence I bought a Moto G3 for her.
+So this time (2016 Easter holidays) i decided to surprise her with a android phone, hence I bought a Moto G3.

 ### Planning to convince my mom to use Moto G3 :-
-I know if i give this phone to her she is not going to accept it.
+I know if i give this phone to her, she is not going to accept it.
 Even if she accepts, she is not going to use it.
 Last year we gave a button phone she is not using it now.
 She does not feed it, does not make any call, rarely accepts any call, does not check call history, sms, etc. When i asked her why are you not using it, she answered, i don't have time to do all this.
 I know life in village is quite busy, whole day is not just enough to take care of the family, farms, and animals.
 I do agree with her, So i decided to convince her by giving this phone with something she likes and she can make use of it while doing other works.
 She is very pious and so fond of Christian songs.
 So i bought a 32GB Scandisk memory card(though Moto G3 has 16GB internal) and wanted to fill it with tamil christian songs.

 ### About my songs collections :-